-Carolyn Steyn: So what happens now?
+Carolyn Steyn: so what happens now?
 Much loved and widely followed, Carolyn Steyn faces life after loss – doubling down on instinct, arts patronage and 67 Blankets… by Colin Ford March 13, 2026 Pleasure·Profile 3

 R1,000 for every South African baby?
 Sarupen thinks it could work Purple CEO Charles Savage says South Africa could launch its own version of the Trump child accounts, with potentially huge benefits for growth… by Giulietta Talevi December 15, 2025 Economy & Markets·Investing & Finance 11